• Skip to primary navigation

 Where can I buy flat rice noodles?
 Can I use another type if I can't find them?

-I buy vegan rice noodles in my local supermarket, but any will work.
-I like the taste of rice noodles, but others such as buckwheat (soba) or wheat noodles can also be used (just note that using wheat noodles will mean this dish is no longer gluten free).
+I buy vegan rice noodles in my local supermarket or Asian markets, but any will work.
+I like the taste of rice noodles, but others such as buckwheat (soba) or wheat noodles can also be used (just note that using wheat noodles will mean this dish is no longer gluten-free).

 Can vegans eat rice noodles?